-- (D) before 6pm (except on French public holidays), - by BNP PARIBAS S.A. for bearer units to be registered or units registered with Euroclear and - IZNES for units to be registered or units to be registered or units registered as pure registered units in the IZNES Shared Electronic Registration System (DEEP)
+Subscription and redemption requests are received and centralised each trading day (D) before 6pm (except on French public holidays),

-Orders are executed on the basis of the table below:
+- by BNP PARIBAS S.A. for bearer units to be registered or units registered with Euroclear and - by IZNES for units to be registered or units held in pure registered form in the IZNES Shared Electronic Registration System (DEEP) and are processed on the basis of the next NAV.
+Settlements are made on the third trading day following the centralisation date.